 Level Up

-One workshop with audio
+One workshop with audio recording and one clinic per week

-Your coach has taught you technique, your trainer has built your strength.
-These Feldenkrais lessons can help you use what you’ve developed in a more integrated way.
-But maybe you have plateau’d or maybe you are feeling too much wear and tear.
 Reclaim the joy of your favorite sport.
 Through movement explorations in these Body Wisdom classes, you’ll discover how changes in organization can create significant improvements in pleasure and performance.

 When your paddle stroke gets more efficient, or you generate more power in your tennis serve, it can be a manifestation of the more elegant organization working alongside your existing skills.
 The improvements come from your own discoveries about how you want to move.